PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 ## Production Environment

-Production environment works exactly the same as Tests environment with one *only* diference: all requests for charge a card, are processed thru the card processor, so charges are applied.
+Production environment works exactly the same as Tests environment with one *only* diference: all requests for charge a card, are processed through the card processor, so **charges are applied**.

-Once you have developed and tested your application and it works OK in Tests environment and you're ready to deploy it to production environment, do so, just **consider these important points**:
+Once you have developed and tested your application, everything works OK in Tests environment and you're ready to deploy it to production environment, do so, just **consider these important points**:

  - Requests' format **is the same**
  - Endpoints' URL **are not the same** (see following table)